SilcsBio Software Installation¶

 Installing the SilcsBio Graphical User Interface¶

-In addition to providing standalone features such as FragMap visualization and ligand modification, the SilcsBio GUI has can set up, launch, manage, and analyze compute-intensive SILCS and SSFEP simulations.
+In addition to providing standalone features such as FragMap visualization and ligand modification, the SilcsBio GUI can set up, launch, manage, and analyze compute-intensive SILCS and SSFEP simulations.
 To enable this functionality requires a simple configuration step to allow the GUI to communicate with your SilcsBio server software.
-When you launch the GUI, select Settings and remote server configuration.

 Installing visualization plugins¶